firecatapult/Prebid.js/modules/qortexRtdProvider.md

 - If this parameter is included, it must be an array of the strings that match the bidder code of the prebid adapters you would like this module to impact. `ortb2.site.content` will be updated *only* for adapters in this array

 - If this parameter is omitted, the RTD module will default to updating  `ortb2.site.content` on *all* bid adapters being used on the page

+#### `tagConfig` - optional
+- This parameter is an object containing the config settings to initialize the qortex integration on your page.
+A preconfigured object for this step will be provided to you by the qortex team.

+- If this parameter is omitted, the RTD module will continue without initializing qortex onto your page.
+It can still be set up through a script tag in the header of the page.